GregoryLab/HAMR/README.txt

 OPTIONS:
-	--target_bed <file.bed>
+	--target_bed <targets.bed>
 		BED file with regions of interest for HAMR analysis (this replaces the default genome-wide HAMR mode and restricts HAMR analysis to specific genomic regions listed in BED)
 	--paired_ends, -pe
 		indicates paired-end sequencing was used
 	--filter_ends,-fe
-		excludes the first and last nucleotides of a read from the analysis
+		excludes the first and last positions in the read from the analysis